KudoAI/chatgpt.js/docs/USERGUIDE.md

  - `voice`: A number representing the index of voices available on the user device.
  - `pitch`: A float representing the pitch of the speech.
 From `0` to `2`.
  - `speed`: A float representing the speed of the speech.
 From `0.1` to `10`.
+ - `onend`: A callback function invoked when speech finishes playing.

 Example code: